izxxr/qord-legacy/README.md

 - **I have more questions**

-  Join our Discord server: https://discord.gg/sRmvezKwD4
+  Join our Discord Server: https://discord.gg/nE9cGtzayA